Tadeusz Mostowski

-Tadeusz Antoni Mostowski (19 October 1766, Warsaw - 6 December 1842, Paris) was a Polish writer, journalist, literary critic and politician.
+Tadeusz Antoni Mostowski (19 October 1766 in Warsaw – 6 December 1842 in Paris) was a Polish writer, journalist, literary critic and politician.

 Biography

 He was the son of Paweł Michał Mostowski, a noted military commander.
 He was raised in an intellectual atmosphere and studied at the Collegium Nobilium.
 In 1780, he became an Assessor and was later elected a member of the Great Sejm.
 In 1790, he was a Podstoli for the Masovian Voivodeship and also became a Castellan in Raciąż, thereby gaining a place in the Senat.

 He was a supporter of the Patriotic Party and helped create the Friends of the Constitution.
 In 1792, together with Julian Ursyn Niemcewicz and Józef Weyssenhoff, he published the Gazeta Narodowa i Obca.
 During the period of the Targowica Confederation he left Poland; eventually arriving in Paris, where he became a mediator in talks between Polish emigrants and French revolutionary authorities.
 After the defeat of the Girondists, he was imprisoned but soon released and allowed to return home.
 There, he found himself persecuted and detained by Jacob von Sievers, a deputy of Empress Catherine the Great.

 In 1794, he joined the Kościuszko Uprising; becoming a member of the Provisional Council of the Duchy of Masovia and the Supreme National Council.
 When the uprising collapsed, he was taken into house arrest in Saint Petersburg.
 He was released following an amnesty in 1795 and, in 1797, he once again went to Paris.
 He remained there until 1802, then established himself at what is now known as the Mostowski Palace, which he had inherited in 1795.
 He also resumed his publishing enterprise, with the latest equipment brought in from Paris.
 He was in France again for much of 1812.